radtek/RowCallBackend/README.md

 # RowCallBackend

 ## Structure
-This repository contains code for SOAP service writen in Java, REST service written in C# and client consuming both of these services that is written in C# as well.
+This repository contains code for SOAP service writen in Java, REST service written in C#, client consuming the rest service (made with HTML) and another client made with Java (console application).

 Code will first be used as a mandatory assignment for System Integration and later on will be refactored into Final project for System Integration and Development of Large Systems.